devdeliw/website/static/blas/optimizing_L1.typ

 in the SIMD fast path.

-=== LLVM is very impressive <llvm_impressive>
+#v(0.5em)

+=== Benchmarks <saxpy_benchmark>

 Here are the benchmarks (again on Apple M4):

 For vectors $x$ and $y$ of length 1024, the naive implementation takes 83 nanoseconds on average.
 The optimized implementation takes 83 nanoseconds on average.

 The two routines run at the _exact same speed_.
 This is because LLVM recognizes the SAXPY pattern and emits NEON vector multiply + add in the fast path:

 #align(center)[```rust
 *yt += alpha * *xt;
 ```]

-lowering it into NEON SIMD instructions when the data is contiguous.
+and automatically lowers it into NEON SIMD instructions when the data is contiguous.
 The naive implementation's code
 is 40 lines less, much more readable, but is just as fast because of how well engineered LLVM is.

 === Analyzing Assembly <analyzing_assembly>